-Because of this, if you drink alcohol often and have noticed any symptoms of low testosterone, it may be worth cutting back on your alcohol consumption.
+If you drink alcohol often and have noticed any symptoms of low testosterone, it could be worth cutting back on the sauce.

-This doesn’t mean quitting drinking altogether.
+This doesn’t mean quitting drinking altogether, of course.
 Instead, try aiming for a moderate alcohol intake if you’re normally a frequent drinker.
 According to the US Dietary Guidelines, for men, this is up to two servings of alcohol (for example, two 12-ounce beers or glasses of wine) per day.

 Some common medications, such as statins, may be associated with lower testosterone levels in men.

 It’s important to take medications as prescribed by your healthcare provider.
-However, if you’re prescribed one or several medications and feel worried about your testosterone level, it’s often best to have a quick chat with your healthcare provider about their effects on testosterone.
+However, if you’re prescribed medication and feel worried about your testosterone levels, contact your healthcare provider for a quick chat.

-To help you avoid wasting time with techniques that don’t work, we’ve busted several common testosterone-related myths below.
+To help you avoid wasting your time on techniques that don’t work, we’ve busted each of these myths below.

-If you spend time on message boards or Facebook groups, particularly ones focused on fitness, you may have heard that products that contain soy, such as soy-based meat alternatives, miso, soy milk and others, can reduce your body’s production of testosterone.
+If you spend any time browsing online fitness communities, you may have heard that soy-based products, such as soy-based meat alternatives, miso and soy milk, can lower your production of testosterone and affect your health.

 The reality is that there’s very little scientific evidence to show that soy products have any effect on testosterone levels in healthy men.
 In fact, multiple scientific reviews have found that normal amounts of soy have no impact on testosterone or a “feminizing” effect on men’s hormones.

-Now, with this said, there is some evidence to suggest that diets rich in fat may have a positive effect on testosterone production.
-However, there’s also research showing that fat-heavy food might reduce testosterone levels.
+While there is some evidence to suggest that diets rich in fat may have a positive effect on your ability to produce testosterone, there’s also research showing that fat-heavy food might reduce testosterone levels.

 Put simply, the jury is still very much out on this one.
-While steak and eggs can taste great and is definitely rich in protein, there’s no real evidence that eating it often will help you generate more testosterone.
+While steak and eggs can taste great and are definitely rich in protein, there’s no real evidence that eating this type of meal frequently will help you generate more testosterone.

-You may have heard that products packaged using plastic can lower testosterone by passing on chemicals such as bisphenol A (BPA) or bisphenol S.
+You may have heard that products packaged using plastic can lower testosterone by passing on chemicals such as bisphenol A (BPA) or bisphenol S (BPS) into your body.

-This is one of those myths that’s partly true, yet not quite as clear as it seems.
-Essentially, there is research showing that BPA may be linked to reduced testosterone.
-For example, a study from 2013 found that men exposed to BPA in the workplace had lower sex hormone levels.
+There is some research showing that BPA may be linked to reduced testosterone.
+For example, a study published in the journal Fertility and Sterility in 2013 found that men exposed to BPA in the workplace had lower sex hormone levels.

 However, this doesn’t necessarily mean that eating food from plastic containers will impact your testosterone production.
 This is because the quantity of BPA in food containers is much smaller than the amount of BPA a worker may be exposed to in an industrial setting.

-This myth is another message board favorite.
-The idea behind it is simple — that taking a cold shower helps to keep the testicles at an optimal temperature, helping your body to make more testosterone.
+This myth is another online rumor mill favorite.
+The idea behind it is simple — that taking a cold shower keeps your testicles at an optimal temperature, helping your body produce testosterone more efficiently.

-Although there’s some evidence that testicular temperature may be linked to things like sperm production and protein synthesis, there isn’t any reliable research showing that showering with the temperature set to cold has any effect on your testosterone levels.
+Although there’s some evidence that testicular temperature may be linked to things like sperm production and protein synthesis, there’s no reliable research showing that showering cold is linked to any changes in testosterone levels.

 In fact, one study from the early 1990s concluded that cold water stimulation actually reduced testosterone levels.
-In short, while a cold shower might help you to wake up, there’s no real scientific evidence that it helps to increase testosterone.
+But hey, who knows.